anthonykulis/cps206/oop_pillars/polymorphism/README.md

 }
 ```

-We can use this classes `doIT` method passing an instace of `ChildClass`.
+We can use this classes `doIt` method passing an instance of `ChildClass`.
 Because we knew ahead of time that
 `ChildClass` implements `SomeInterface`, we get away with it.
 But what happens when I create another class.

 ```java